pniewiejski/algorithms-playground/DivideAndConquer.md

 ## Advantages

-- It allows us to solve difficult problems by breaking them down into siple sub-problems.
+- It allows us to solve difficult problems by breaking them down into simple sub-problems.
 - **Parallelism** - these algorithms can be executed on a multi-processor machine.

 ## Potential issues

 - Stack size - you have to mind the stack size when implementing solutions based on recursion.
-- Alternatively you can think about using some explicit data structure (eg. stack, queue) to implement divide-and-conquer in a non-recursive way.
+  Alternatively you can think about using some explicit data structure (eg. stack, queue) to implement divide-and-conquer in a non-recursive way.
 This approach is also the standard solution in programming languages that do not provide support for recursive procedures.
 - **Sharing repeated sub-problems** - In some cases you may end up with the recursive process doing